netdata/netdata/docs/monitor/configure-alarms.md

 <!--
-title: "Configure health alarms"
+title: "Configure health alerts"
 description: "Netdata's health monitoring watchdog is incredibly adaptable to your infrastructure's unique needs, with configurable health alarms."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/monitor/configure-alarms.md
 -->

-# Configure health alarms
+# Configure health alerts

-Netdata's health watchdog is highly configurable, with support for dynamic thresholds, hysteresis, alarm templates, and more.
-You can tweak any of the existing alarms based on your infrastructure's topology or specific monitoring needs, or create new entities.
+Netdata's health watchdog is highly configurable, with support for dynamic thresholds, hysteresis, alert templates, and more.
+You can tweak any of the existing alerts based on your infrastructure's topology or specific monitoring needs, or create new entities.

-You can use health alarms in conjunction with any of Netdata's [collectors](/docs/collect/how-collectors-work.md) (see the [supported collector list](/collectors/COLLECTORS.md)) to monitor the health of your systems, containers, and applications in real time.
+You can use health alerts in conjunction with any of Netdata's [collectors](/docs/collect/how-collectors-work.md) (see the [supported collector list](/collectors/COLLECTORS.md)) to monitor the health of your systems, containers, and applications in real time.

-While you can see active alarms both on the local dashboard and Netdata Cloud, all health alarms are configured _per node_ via individual Netdata Agents.
-If you want to deploy a new alarm across your [infrastructure](/docs/quickstart/infrastructure.md), you must configure each node with the same health configuration files.
+While you can see active alerts both on the local dashboard and Netdata Cloud, all health alerts are configured _per node_ via individual Netdata Agents.
+If you want to deploy a new alert across your [infrastructure](/docs/quickstart/infrastructure.md), you must configure each node with the same health configuration files.